 It's the most predictable outcome that people would believe it as literal, all the Hitler stuff.

-Oh, it's literally as bad as Hitler, we better do something about it.
+Oh, it's literally as bad as Hitler.

-So I would say the people getting canceled are in their own way, although you know, our system is that you have to hold them responsible.
+So I would say the people getting canceled are in their own way, although, you know, our system is that you have to hold them responsible.

-I'm not saying they're not responsible, they are responsible, but they are also victims because they've been hypnotized to believe something hideous and going through life.
+But they are also victims because they've been hypnotized to believe something hideous and going through life.

-I I don't even know what that would feel like, but it would certainly distort your opinions and actions.
+I don't even know what that would feel like, but it would certainly distort your opinions and actions.

 Well, there's a little fake news yesterday.

-We can correct Ben Shapiro who says he is not canceling his uh planned college events, and uh he did a really good job of cursing.
+We can correct Ben Shapiro, who says he is not canceling his planned college events.

-You know, they're they're just trying to work a curse word in there because they've been told that that's how you act tough.
+You know, they're just trying to work a curse word in there because they've been told that that's how you act tough.

-Oh, if I curse more uh people really love me now, and they just do a terrible job of cursing.
+And they just do a terrible job of cursing.

 Well, Ben Shapiro, who I've never heard curse, have you?

-I I don't know that it's never happened, but I've never heard it.
+I don't know that it's never happened, but I've never heard it.

 I don't think it's common.

-But he dropped one uh on a little video which he was explaining that he's not canceling his college events.
+But he dropped one on a little video which he was explaining that he's not canceling his college events.

-He said, uh, we'll never stop debating and discussing, we'll never stop standing up for what America is and she should be, and we will never let Charlie's voice die.
+We'll never stop standing up for what America is and she should be.

-And then he said to those who would stop us, I have two words.
+And then he said, to those who would stop us, I have two words.

 Fuck you.